UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 <img src="/module2/7x.png"  width="80%">
 </center>

-Notes: In both cases the answer is seven times bigger.
+Notes: In both cases, the answer is seven times bigger.
 Even if you guessed both of these exactly correct, most people find it is much easier to compare the length or position of the bars rather than the area of the circles.